 As you begin your job search in the field of cybersecurity, you might find that many job postings require previous experience, sometimes even for entry-level positions.
 One way to gain real-world security experience is to get a cybersecurity internship.

-In this article, you’ll learn what cybersecurity interns do and what types of internships are available.
-You’ll also better understand the benefits of seeking an internship and find tips for making the most of your internship time.
+Learn what cybersecurity interns do and what types of internships are available, better understand the benefits of seeking an internship, and find tips for making the most of your internship time.

 In some internships, you may work with a security team performing tasks as needed.
 In other internships, you may be assigned a specific security project to work on, either on your own or with other interns.
 Projects might include designing and building a security system for a specific purpose, auditing a system, planning and performing penetration testing, or conducting security awareness training.

-The average total pay for a cybersecurity intern in the US is $69,735 per year [1].
-This figure includes a median base salary of $65,697 and an average additional pay of $4,038.
+The average total pay for a cybersecurity intern in the US is $78,764 per year [1].
+This figure includes a median base salary of $61,593 and an average additional pay of $17,080, according to Glassdoor’s October 2024 data.
 Additional pay may include commissions, profit sharing, and bonuses.

 Internships may also vary from company to company based on how they compensate you for your work.
 Let’s take a look at some common types of cybersecurity internships.

-If you’re considering a cybersecurity internship, here are some tips for how to find one that fits your needs, as well as how to make the most of the opportunity:
+Applying for several opportunities can widen your options.
+Whether you’re looking for cybersecurity internships in summer 2024 or something before or after, the following tips can help you find one that fits your needs, as well as how to make the most of the opportunity:

 An internship can be a good step toward a career in cybersecurity as they’re often designed for students or career switchers without prior job experience.
 Specific requirements will vary from company to company, but here are a few you might see: